 FROM: Michael J. Schoenfeld, Vice President for Public Affairs and Government Relations

-RE: November 2018 Elections – Campus political activity and engagement with government officials
+RE: Campus political activity and engagement with government officials

-With the upcoming election, we want to address questions about university policy regarding political activity on campus and engagement with policy makers.
-As a non-profit, tax-exempt entity, Duke must abide by federal and state laws prohibiting the use of its facilities, funds, services, personnel or other resources to support or oppose individuals or organizations campaigning for public office.
+With the upcoming municipal elections this fall, questions will inevitably arise about political activity on campus and engagement with policy makers.
+As a non- profit, tax-exempt entity, Duke must abide by federal and state laws prohibiting the use of its facilities, funds, services, personnel or other resources to support or oppose individuals or organizations campaigning for public office.

-This memo provides general information to members of the Duke community as they consider engaging in these activities.
-It is based on guidance from the Office of University Counsel as well as best practices for colleges and universities developed by the American Council on Education and other organizations, and is administered by the Office of Public Affairs and Government Relations.
-I encourage you to share it with your departments and units, and it will also be available on the Office of Government Relations website for future reference.
+This memo provides general guidance to members of the Duke community as they consider engaging in these activities.
+It is based on guidance from the Office of University Counsel as well as best practices for colleges and universities developed by the American Council on Education and other organizations and is administered by the Office of Public Affairs and Government Relations.
+I encourage you to share it with your departments and units, and it will also be available on the Office of Government Relations website and the Duke State Relations website for future reference.

-Please note that the Duke policies and guidelines referenced below apply specifically to Duke University and Duke Health faculty, staff and contractors.
-Students and student groups are also strongly urged to consult with the Office of Government Relations when planning major events involving government officials or political candidates, particularly when those events take place on campus and in Duke facilities.
+Please note that the Duke policies and guidelines referenced below apply specifically to Duke faculty, staff and contractors.
+Students and student groups are also strongly urged to consult with the Office of Government Relations or with Duke State Relations when planning major events involving government officials or political candidates, particularly when those events take place on campus and in Duke facilities.

 Voting.
-Members of the Duke community are encouraged to vote in the upcoming elections and can find information on how to register to vote in Durham here(link is external).
-An on-campus, one-stop voting site will open to voters on Wednesday, October 17, and remain open until Saturday, November 3, on the lower level of the Brodhead Center.
-Eligible voters who are not registered in Durham County may register at the time of voting.
-For more information, click here(link is external).
+Members of the Duke community are encouraged to vote in the upcoming elections and can find information on how to register to vote in Durham here.
+For the municipal elections in October and November, there is not an on-campus, one- stop voting site.
+Eligible voters who are unregistered may register at the time of voting.
+For more information, click here.

-POLIS: The Center for Political Leadership, Innovation, and Service at the Sanford School of Public Policy is an additional resource for students and members of the Duke community interested in voter registration efforts and non-partisan political engagement.
-For more information, click here(link is external).
+POLIS: The Center for Political Leadership, Innovation, and Service at the Sanford School of Public Policy (POLIS) is an additional resource for students and members of the Duke community interested in voter registration efforts and non-partisan political engagement.
+For more information, click here.

-The general election takes place Tuesday, November 6.
-Please remind staff about the Duke policy for taking time off to vote.
+The Durham elections take place on Tuesday, October 8 (primary) and Tuesday, November 5 (general election).
+Please remind staff about the Human Resources policy for taking time off to vote.
 Staff members who are registered voters and are unable to vote outside regular work hours can use accrued time off to do so.
 This time should be scheduled by a supervisor at the beginning or end of the work period.
-For more information, click here(link is external).
+For more information, click here.

 Employees Speaking Out on Political Issues.
 A Duke faculty member or employee who is identified (by themselves or others) with their Duke title or affiliation when speaking or writing at campaign events or in campaign‐related publications, advertisements, fundraising requests, websites, blogs, email and/or social media posts must take care to indicate that their comments are purely personal, neither part of their Duke responsibilities nor made on Duke’s behalf, and do not represent the views of the University.
 A disclaimer noting that titles and affiliations are provided for identification purposes only and that any views expressed by the individual are his/hers alone and do not reflect the views of Duke University or any of its constituent institutions should be added to the material.
-In addition, faculty and staff should take care to only use personal e‐mail, social media or other online accounts (and not duke.edu (link is external) accounts or other Duke electronic resources) for the distribution of campaign messages, petitions, fundraising or appeals for campaign contributions and similar material.
+In addition, faculty and staff should take care to only use personal e‐mail, social media or other online accounts (and not duke.edu accounts or other Duke electronic resources) for the distribution of campaign messages, petitions and similar material.

 Employee Involvement in Political Campaigns.
 Federal law prohibits Duke University from raising funds for a political candidate or political party.
 This prohibition includes using Duke funds, facilities, personnel, email addresses and systems, social media, or any other resources for partisan political activities.
-In addition, employees may not use the Duke University of Duke Health seal, letterhead, symbols, logos or other identifiable marks of institutional affiliation (including images of Duke buildings) to endorse or promote political parties, campaigns or candidates.
+In addition, employees may not use the University seal, letterhead, symbols, logos or other identifiable marks of institutional affiliation (including images of Duke buildings) to endorse or promote political parties, campaigns or candidates.
 Duke funds cannot be used to reimburse individuals for political donations, and no employee can implicitly or explicitly require any Duke employee to make a political contribution.
-Watch out, too, when referencing web pages, social media or the like – a link to only one candidate’s online information on a Duke website or other electronic media may be interpreted as favoring a particular candidate.
+Care should also be taken when referencing web pages, social media or the like since a link to only one candidate’s online information on a Duke website or other electronic media may be interpreted as favoring a particular candidate.
 Faculty and staff who advise campaigns or candidates on policy or strategic issues may do so only on their own time, must be explicit in communications that they do not represent the University in this regard and should at all times use only their personal email address, social media or other resources.